coder/docs/guides/workspaces.md

 you to change the underlying image, so you can update the image (changing out the language and any dependencies) if needed.

-The benefits and limitations of this option are similar to those involved with setting up one workspace per project per developer.
+The benefits and potential caveats of this option are similar to those involved with setting up one workspace per project per developer.

 ## One workspace per feature/branch